 Sustaining Technical and Analytic Resources (STAR)

 STAR is a five-year USAID-funded Fellowship project that improves the knowledge and skills of US and low-and-middle-income country (LMIC) professionals and institutions engaged in global health.
-Partners include Johns Hopkins University, University of California, San Francisco, and the Consortium of Universities for Global Health.
+STAR is in partnership with the University of California, San Francisco.

 - 23 countries where STAR participants work globally